 * Using wax hair removers or even dermabrasion and skin laser treatment for at least 6 months after quitting Accutane.
 This may cause scarring.

-While taking Accutane may help improve or treat your acne conditions, it may also pose problems on your health.
-Here are possible side effects:
+While taking Accutane may help improve or treat your acne conditions, it may also pose problems to your health.
+Here are the possible side effects: